 While you may be tempted to ignore a warrant and hope it goes away, this is a bad idea, as the longer you wait to act, the more severe the consequences of the warrant are likely to be.
 The best way to deal with a bench warrant is to turn yourself in as soon as you find out one has been issued against you.
 You may be frightened by the prospect of turning yourself in because typically, you will spend some time in jail until the judge can address your issue.
 However, this time is likely to be short.

-The best thing you can do for yourself is to contact an experienced attorney like those at The Law Offices of Lloyd Long to help you through this process.
+The best thing you can do for yourself is to contact an experienced attorney like those at The Liberty Law Team to help you through this process.
 If you turn yourself in without an attorney, you face the risk of spending more time behind bars and of not having an advocate who can tell your side of the story and convince the judge to impose minimal penalties.

 What Happens After You Turn Yourself In On a Bench Warrant In Philadelphia